GNSS software-defined receiver

-A software GNSS receiver is a Global Navigation Satellite System (GNSS) receiver that has been designed and implemented using software-defined radio.
+A software GNSS receiver is a Global Navigation Satellite System (GNSS) receiver that has been designed and implemented using software-defined radio stations.

 A GNSS receiver, in general, is an electronic device that receives and digitally processes the signals from a navigation satellite constellation in order to provide position, velocity and time (of the receiver).

-GNSS receivers have been traditionally implemented in hardware: a hardware GNSS receiver is conceived as a dedicated chip that have been designed and built (from the very beginning) with the only purpose of being a GNSS receiver.
+GNSS receivers have been traditionally implemented in hardware: a hardware GNSS receiver is conceived as a dedicated chip that has been designed and built (from the very beginning) with the only purpose of being a GNSS receiver.

 In a software GNSS receiver, all digital processing is performed by a general purpose microprocessor.
 In this approach, a small amount of inexpensive hardware is still needed, known as the frontend, that digitizes the signal from the satellites.
 The microprocessor can then work on this raw digital stream to implement the GNSS functionality.

 Hardware vs. software GNSS receivers

 When comparing hardware vs software GNSS receivers, a number of pros and cons can be found for each approach: